pytorch/pytorch/docs/source/ir.rst

 Canonical aten ops is the core subset of aten operators that can be used to compose other operators.
 Canonical aten IR is fully functional, and there is no `inplace` or `_out` variants in this opset.
-In contrast to Prims IR, canonical aten ops reuses the existing aten ops in "native_functions.yaml", and it doesn't further decompose ops into explicit type promotion and boardcasting ops.
+In contrast to Prims IR, canonical aten ops reuses the existing aten ops in "native_functions.yaml", and it doesn't further decompose ops into explicit type promotion and broadcasting ops.
 This opset is designed to serve as the functional IR to interface with backends.

 .. warning::